wp-plugins/peoplepond/readme.txt

 Tested up to: 2.7.1
 Stable tag: trunk

-The PeoplePond Plugin retrieves your About Me profile from PeoplePond, and displays it in your About page on your blog.
+The PeoplePond Plugin retrieves your About Me profile from PeoplePond, and displays it on your About page on your blog.

 == Description ==

 [PeoplePond](http://peoplepond.com/) provides the tools needed to take ownership of your online identity and reputation management.

+= The PeoplePond Plugin: =

-The plugin retrieves your About Me profile from PeoplePond, and displays it in your About page on your blog.
+- The plugin retrieves your About Me profile from PeoplePond and displays it on your About page on your blog.
+- Please see the [Screenshots](http://wordpress.org/extend/plugins/peoplepond/screenshots/) for examples.

 = Need to setup your PeoplePond account? =

 - [Click here](http://peoplepond.com/register.php) and use the invite code: **adam23**

-= The PeoplePond Plugin: =

-- Retrieves your About Me profile from PeoplePond and creates (or updates your existing) About page.
-- Please see the [Screenshots](http://wordpress.org/extend/plugins/peoplepond/screenshots/) for examples.

 = PeoplePond currently supports over 300 services including: =